 We punched holes in the four corners of the squares and then we laced small pieces of yarn through the adjoining holes.
 I tied each piece of yarn in a bow so they would stay together.
 There you have it, a “quilt” that brings us all together.

 Each day we talked about what friendship means and how when we all work together we get jobs done.
 We talked about treating each other with kindness and how much our friends mean to us.

-4. Thursday was the last day of the celebration and we made a collaborative soup to share for lunch.
+Thursday was the last day of the ways to celebrate friendship with kids and we made a collaborative soup to share for lunch.
 I had each family bring a vegetable to share.
 I told them it could be whatever they wanted to bring.
-I also told them it could be raw, canned, or frozen, anything was fine.
+Also, I told them it could be raw, canned, or frozen, anything was fine.
 I did give them about a week’s notice so they’d have time to go to the store, and then I reminded them the day before not to forget.

 Making collaborative things like friendship soup teaches turn taking, sharing and kindness.
 It’s a great way to give the kids teachable moments in your day.

 Texting is a life saver for daycare.
 I don’t know what we did without it in the early years.
 I sent home lots of notes, that’s for sure! (you can also do this with “Stone Soup” and use the book)